Browser does not support script.

 Research

-I enjoy an active creative and research life, which in most instances directly connects to my research and professional practice.
+I enjoy an active creative, professional and research life, which in most instances directly connects to my role as Head of School.

-I have published a number of books: Music, Text and Translation (2013); Building Intercultural and Interdisciplinary Bridges: Where Theory Meets Research and Practice, co-edited with Pamela Burnard, Valerie Ross, Kimberly Powell, Tatjana Dragovic and Elizabeth Mackinlay (2016); Paul Dukas: Legacies of a French Musician, co-edited with Laura Watson (2019); Artistic Research in Performance Through Collaboration, co-written and co-edited with Martin Blain (2020); Music, Dance and Translation (in press); The Routledge Companion to Women and Musical Leadership: the nineteenth century and beyond, co-edited with Laura Hamer (forthcoming 2023); and The Routledge Companion to Choreomusicology, co-edited with Simon Morrison and Samuel Dorf (forthcoming 2024).
+I have published 8 books: Music, Text and Translation (2013); Building Intercultural and Interdisciplinary Bridges: Where Theory Meets Research and Practice, co-edited with Pamela Burnard, Valerie Ross, Kimberly Powell, Tatjana Dragovic and Elizabeth Mackinlay (2016); Paul Dukas: Legacies of a French Musician, co-edited with Laura Watson (2019); Artistic Research in Performance Through Collaboration, co-written and co-edited with Martin Blain (2020); Music, Dance and Translation (2023); Teaching Music Performance in Higher Education: the potential for artistic research, co-authored and co-edited with Stefan Ostersjo, Gilvano Dalagna and Jorge Correria (2024); The Routledge Companion to Women and Musical Leadership: the nineteenth century and beyond, co-edited with Laura Hamer (2024); and The Routledge Companion to Choreomusicology, co-edited with Samuel Dorf (2025).

-Book chapters have appeared (in addition to the above books) in Routledge Companion to Applied Musicology (2022), The Intersemiotic Perspectives on Emotions Translating across Signs, Bodies and Values (2022), Opera in Translation: Diversity and Unity (2019), Translation and Multimodality Beyond Words (2019), Historical Interplay in French Music and Culture (2017), Routledge Handbook of Intercultural Arts Theory, Research and Practice (2016), Sound Music and the Moving-Thinking Body (2013), Erik Satie: Music, Art and Literature (2013), Bewegungen zwischen Horen und Sehen: Denkbewegungen uber Bewegungskunste (2012), La musique française: esthétique et identité en mutation 1892–1992 (2012).
+Book chapters have appeared (in addition to those in the above books) in Women and Leadership in the Creative Industries (2026), Multimodal Translation in the Arts (2026), Women’s Leadership in Music (2023), Routledge Companion to Applied Musicology (2022), The Intersemiotic Perspectives on Emotions Translating across Signs, Bodies and Values (2022), Opera in Translation: Diversity and Unity (2019), Translation and Multimodality Beyond Words (2019), Historical Interplay in French Music and Culture (2017), Routledge Handbook of Intercultural Arts Theory, Research and Practice (2016), Sound Music and the Moving-Thinking Body (2013), Erik Satie: Music, Art and Literature (2013), Bewegungen zwischen Horen und Sehen: Denkbewegungen uber Bewegungskunste (2012), La musique française: esthétique et identité en mutation 1892–1992 (2012).

-I have also published many score prefaces, programme notes, book reviews, audio papers, conference proceedings, conference reports and consultation reports.
-I have broadcast on BBC Radio, including BBC Radio 3 (Proms 2021) and ABC Australia (2015), and I run my own Hospital Radio Show weekly, Helen’s Classical Journey, Radio Wey (since March 2020).
-I’ve also made films and been part of documentaries concerning my research on the inclusive curriculum and on the performance approach, Soundpainting.
+I have also published many score prefaces, programme notes, book reviews, audio papers, conference proceedings, conference reports and consultation reports, as well as blog posts and articles outside of academic circles.
+I have broadcast on BBC Radio, including commentating on Eurovision across many regional stations since 2020, BBC Radio 3 (Proms 2021) and ABC Australia (2015), and I run my own Hospital Radio Show weekly, Helen’s Classical Journey, Radio Wey (since March 2020) having surpassed 200 episodes.
+I’ve also made films and been a collaborative and performative part of documentaries concerning my research on the inclusive curriculum and on the performance approach, Soundpainting.
+I still performance as a trumpeter actively.

 Professional activities

-I perform fairly regularly and tend to choose performance opportunities whereby educational activities are included.
-I am a trumpeter for Aldworth Philharmonic, for whom I regularly lead the pre concert talks and with whom we've had a few Arts Council Grants supporting outreach activity.
+I perform fairly regularly and tend to choose performance opportunities whereby educational activities and outreach are included.
+I am a trumpeter for the Aldworth Philharmonic Orchestra, for whom I regularly lead the pre-concert talks and with whom we've had a few Arts Council Grants supporting outreach activity.

 Funding